The role of ultrasound in investigating paediatric urinary tract infections for urinary structural defects at Chris Hani Baragwanath Academic Hospital

 Abstract

-Background: The amount of paediatric genitourinary ultrasounds performed with an indication of urinary tract infection (UTI) is abundant.
-However, there is minimal data regarding whether UTI is an appropriate indication for determining if urinary structural defects will be identified.
+Background.
+The number of paediatric genitourinary ultrasounds performed with an indication of urinary tract infection (UTI) is abundant.
+However, there are minimal data regarding whether UTI is an appropriate indication for determining whether urinary structural defects (USD) will be identified.

-Objectives: The study aims to quantify structural urinary tract defects identified in the paediatric population presenting with UTIs.
-Further to this, diagnoses will be assessed according to gender and age group.
+Objectives.
+To quantify structural urinary tract defects identified in the paediatric population presenting with a UTI.
+Furthermore, diagnoses will be assessed according to sex and age group.

-Methods: A retrospective review of 180 cases of paediatric ultrasounds done with an indication of UTI was performed.
-The data was collected from Chris Hani Baragwanath Academic Hospital (CHBAH) from March 2022 till November 2022.
-The urinary structural defects as well as the normal ultrasounds were identified and quantified.
+Methods.
+A retrospective review of 180 cases of paediatric ultrasounds was done, with an indication of UTI.
+Data were collected at Chris Hani Baragwanath Academic Hospital (CHBAH) from March 2022 to November 2022.
+USDs, as well as the normal ultrasounds, were identified and quantified.

-Results: 12 different structural urinary tract defects were found in this study.
+Results.
+Twelve different structural urinary tract defects were found in this study.
 The most common being hydroureteronephrosis.
-Duplex collecting system and pelviureteric junction (PUJ) obstruction were the second most common.
-Urinary structural defects were identified more in males than females, but the incidence was equal in all age groups.
+Duplex collecting system and pelviureteric junction obstruction were the second most common.
+USDs were more common in males than females, but the incidence was equal in all age groups.

-Conclusion: There was no statistical significance between a diagnosis of UTI in children and the presence of a urinary structural defect.
-Further to this, once a urinary structural tract defect was identified, there was no statistical significance in diagnoses based on age or gender.
-A collaborative agreement between radiologists and paediatricians should be established to create improved criteria for identifying children at risk of urinary structural defects in each institution.
+Conclusion.
+There was no statistical relationship between a diagnosis of UTI in children and the presence of a USD.
+Furthermore, once a urinary structural tract defect was identified, there was no statistical relationship between the diagnosis and age or sex.

 Article Details